How to Successfully Run A Virtual Law Firm

-As you might expect, the pandemic changed things.
+As you might expect, the pandemic changed things whether it be more virtual and boutique law firms.
 Most lawyers were rushing to learn about Zoom and e-filing—belatedly jumping on the cloud bandwagon.
 However, my business steadily picked up, and questions from clients about the feasibility of a “virtual” lawyer nearly disappeared.
 Today, almost every potential client reacts without a modicum of surprise and completely accepts the “virtual” concept.

 What is a Virtual Lawyer or Virtual Law Firm?

 What is that concept exactly?
 A virtual lawyer is an attorney who provides services without a brick-and-mortar office.
 We aren’t fake lawyers; we are just lawyers who deliver services via the phone and the internet.
 Often, this means we can charge a little less than “traditional” lawyers, but the real advantage is the convenience for our firm and the client.
 For instance, there are no commutes, no traffic, very little waiting, and if a client misses an appointment, it doesn’t take much to close our calendar and get back to work.